therebedragons101/g_data_binding_lib/CODING_STYLE.md

-Few coding rules for this project
+Few coding rules for this project (note that it is broken when viewed in browser, fixing this markup is on TODO)

 # Conditions